African Birding: Best Bird Watching Tours & Destinations

 Birdwatching in Africa offers a wide selection of unique species to Africa and to individual countries, as well as migrant birds that stop by to breed and summer in the southern hemisphere.
 Hundreds of species have been discovered in various locations in a single day.
 We can also assist twitchers looking for a specific rarity.

-We at Kabira Safari have bird-watchers on our staff and frequently plan numerous custom itineraries for tourists who want to take an ornithologically themed vacation, so we can provide you with advice on the best lodges and locations for your birding interests.
+We at The Bespoke African Safari Co. have bird-watchers on our staff and frequently plan numerous custom itineraries for tourists who want to take an ornithologically themed vacation, so we can provide you with advice on the best lodges and locations for your birding interests.

 Africa trips for avid twitchers